Error Handling Patterns

 Pattern 4: Idempotency

-Ensuring that processing the same message multiple times produces the same result.
-This is mandatory for any at-least-once delivery system.
+Processing the same message multiple times must produce the same result.
+Mandatory for any at-least-once delivery system.

 Why It Matters

 Platform Events, CDC, and most middleware deliver at-least-once.
-Duplicates WILL happen due to:
+Duplicates will happen because of:

 - Network retries at the transport layer